Oakridge High School (Oregon)

 Oakridge High School is a public high school in Oakridge, Oregon, United States.
 It is the first and only high school in the Oakridge School District.

 Academics

 In 2008, 78% of the school's seniors received their high school diploma.
-Of 60 students, 47 graduated, 8 dropped out, 1 received a modified diploma, and 4 are still in high school.
+Of 60 students, 47 graduated, 8 dropped out, 1 received a modified diploma, and 4 were still in high school.